-We now stock over 30,000 titles for book lovers of all ages, and offer audio and Internet and wi-fi services.
+We now stock thousands of titles for all ages, and offer digital audio and ebooks and Internet services.
 Everyone is welcome to call in and browse, or join in our events throughout the year.

 70 years of the Library in 2014 with a 40s themed celebration

 In 2015, the library was proud to be renamed "Harvey Briggs Onchan Library" in memory of the former Commissioner, Captain of The Parish, and longstanding Farming Correspondent for Isle of Man Newspapers.